EPCCed/eidf-docs/docs/access/index.md

 [VDI access to virtual machines](./virtualmachines-vdi.md): how to connect to the virtual desktop interface.

-[VDI access to Secure Virtual Desktop VMs](../services/securevirtualdesktop/quickstart.md): how to connect to the Secure Virtual Desktop service.
+[VDI access to Confidential Data Workspace VMs](../services/confidentialdataworkspace/quickstart.md): how to connect to the Confidential Data Workspace service.

 ## SSH Access to Virtual Machines

 Users with the appropriate permissions can also [use `ssh` to login to Virtual Desktop VMs](./ssh.md)

-## SSH Access to Secure Virtual Desktop Service
+## SSH Access to Confidential Data Workspace Service

-Remote SSH access to Secure Virtual Desktop VMs is **disabled** for security of the service, access is provided through the Guacamole web interface only.
-Access is described in the [Secure Virtual Desktop Quickstart](../services/securevirtualdesktop/quickstart.md) guide.
+Remote SSH access to Confidential Data Workspace VMs is **disabled** for security of the service, access is provided through the Guacamole web interface only.
+Access is described in the [Confidential Data Workspace Quickstart](../services/confidentialdataworkspace/quickstart.md) guide.

 ## SSH Access to Computing Services